 - DisplayName attribute can be used to alter the field label

-To learn more about Reveal or trial the SDK if you haven’t yet done so, please visit the Reveal webpage.Categories: How to
+To learn more about Reveal or trial the SDK if you haven’t yet done so, request a demo.Categories: How to